Trini Lopez: Little Mexico’s Greatest Export

 Ha!
 (From Gary James’ really great interview w/ Trini — see link at end.)

-He also appeared on local TV (on a couple of shows hosted by a pre-Peppermint Jerry Haynes).
+He also appeared on local TV, including Channel 8 shows hosted by a pre-Peppermint Jerry Haynes: “Jukebox” and “Top Ten Dancing Party.”

 Trini’s first single was “The Right to Rock” — the first song he ever wrote — recorded in 1958 on a small Dallas label called Volk (did anyone else ever record for this label?).